cernops/jens/INSTALL.md

 ## Running modes: Polling or on-demand?

-Jens has two running modes that can be selected using the 'mode' key available in the configuration file.
-By default, if not specified, Jens will run in "polling" mode, that meaning that all the repositories that Jens is aware of will be polled (git-fetched) on every run.
+Jens has two running modes that can be selected using the `mode` key available in the configuration file.
+By default, if not specified, Jens will run in polling mode, that meaning that all the repositories that Jens is aware of will be polled (git-fetched) on every run.
 This is generally slow and not very efficient but, on the other hand, simpler.